Heroku Ruby Support

 , Rubygems:3.5.16

-When a Ruby version reaches EOL security patches are no longer available.
+When a Ruby version reaches end of life, security patches are no longer available.
 We highly recommend running on a version of Ruby that is actively supported by Ruby core.

 Unsupported Ruby Versions

-The following is a list of runtime versions present for each stack.
-The EOL versions are no longer receiving updates from Ruby core and don’t fall under the Heroku Ruby support policy.
+The following is a list of deprecated runtime versions present for each stack.
+The EOL versions are no longer receiving updates from Ruby Core and don’t fall under the Heroku Ruby support policy.

 On the